pratyushmohanty/datasciencecourseracleaningdata/CodeBook.md

 The code uses library dplyr, for grouping, and then summarise all to calculate mean of each column.
 The result is finally converted to a data frame - data_tidy_grouped_by_activity_subject

+Finally, export the data to a txt file at ./results/tidy_dataset_step5.txt

 **NOTE** - There is a command to clean up all objects post execution.